Corn stunt disease: Importance

 S. kunkelii, the corn stunt spiroplasma, was characterized as the causative agent of corn stunt disease by Whitcomb et al. in 1986.
-In the literature, the combination of maize bushy stunt mycoplasma and maize rayado fino maravirus in addition to S. kunkelii has been called the corn stunt disease complex, also called "achaparramiento."
+In the literature, the combination of maize bushy stunt mycoplasma and maize rayado fino marafivirus in addition to S. kunkelii has been called the corn stunt disease complex, also called "achaparramiento."
 The combination of these diseases is devastating and all of these can be transmitted by D. maidis.
 Because of the pathogens and it can transmit, D. maidis is of great financial importance in Latin America.
 Also, maize chlorotic dwarf virus has also been reported to be implicated in corn stunt disease.
 When corn stunt spiroplasma and maize bushy stunt mycoplasma may co-occur, the disease that they can cause has been referred to as "puca poncho" due to its red coloring of the diseased maize.
 Different combinations of these pathogens are notably present and cause serious problems in yield production in Central America, reported in Nicaragua, Peru, and Argentina, and the southern part of the United States, where it was reported in California and Florida.
 Despite the common co-occurrence with other causative agents, S. kunkelii is the most prevalent in the subtropics as the causative agent of corn stunt disease and can be quite devastating.